ZimmerAllDay/btcwords/README.md

 ## What's New?
-The Generative ORC-721 Protocol lends itself by default to generating a composite image made of stacked layers creating a unified image, such as a pfp.
+The Generative ORC-721 Protocol lends itself by default to generating a composite of stacked layers creating a unified image, such as a pfp.
 Words on Bitcoin explores the idea of dispersing the position of the images, in effect creating multiple images, to allow more complex composites - such as words.
 This is an attempt at maximum customization while working within the stremalined ORC-721 protocol.

 **Examples (102px x 32px)**